vtsatskin/SmartData/contents/index.md

 This idea was found in [My Data Manager][mdm].
 [mdm]:https://play.google.com/store/apps/details?id=com.mobidia.android.mdm

+### Analyzing Data Usage

+If we are tracking traffic usage of each app, we should have a wealth of historical information available.
+With this data, Firefox OS could try to give smart advice for helping users use their data more efficiently.

+Some ideas:

+* Warn users if their current rate of usage will cause them to consume more data than they have for their cycle.
+* "You could save 200 MB a month if you disabled background data for *data hog*"
+* "It looks like you're not using *background data hog* much yet it uses a lot of data in the background.
+Would you like to disable background data for this application?"

 ### Integration with operator usage plans

 Carriers know how many minutes, texts, and data the user has left.
 This